-New Relic products are often used together, and sometimes they overlap in functionality.
-This is why multiple APIs may be relevant to each product.
-Some API functionality will depend on your product subscription level.
+New Relic capabilities, like APM, infrastructure monitoring, or alerts, are often used together, and sometimes they overlap in functionality.
+This is why multiple APIs may be relevant to each area.
+Some API functionality will depend on your access to features and data.

 To learn more about different API key types, see Understand New Relic API keys.

-Use the REST API for New Relic Alerts and the API Explorer to:
+Use the REST API for alerts and the API Explorer to:

 - Create and manage policies, conditions, and notification channels.

-- Create alert conditions based on Insights NRQL queries.
+- Create alert conditions based on NRQL queries.

-- Create alert conditions based on data from other New Relic products.
+- Create alert conditions based on data from other New Relic capabilities.

 Resource Details REST API

 Every APM language agent has an API that lets you customize the agent's default behavior, including reporting custom data.
 APM agent APIs include:

 Query API To query APM data, use the Query API.
 Account management APIs For APIs related to accounts and subscription usage, see the account-related APIs.

 Use the Browser agent API for tasks such as: